Skip to content

 Docker plugin for Jenkins

-This plugin allows containers to be dynamically provisioned as Jenkins nodes using Docker.
+This plugin allows containers to be dynamically provisioned as Jenkins agents using Docker.
 It is a Jenkins Cloud plugin for Docker.

-The aim of this docker plugin is to be able to use a Docker host to dynamically provision a docker container as a Jenkins agent node, let that run a single build, then tear-down that node, without the build process (or Jenkins job definition) requiring any awareness of docker.
+This plugin allows a Docker host to dynamically provision a container as a Jenkins agent node, lets that run a single build, then removes that node, without the build process or Jenkins job definition requiring any awareness of Docker.

 See also

-Note: There is more than one docker plugin for Jenkins.
-While this can be confusing for end-users, it's even more confusing when end users report bugs in the wrong place. e.g. if you are using Jenkins pipeline / workflow / Jenkinsfile builds with code including terms like docker.withDockerRegistry or docker.image etc then you're using the docker-workflow plugin and should go to its repository instead of this one.
+Note: There is more than one Docker plugin for Jenkins.
+While this can be confusing for end-users, it's even more confusing when end users report bugs in the wrong place.
+For example, if you are using Jenkins Pipeline builds with code including terms like docker.withDockerRegistry or docker.image then you're using the docker-workflow plugin and should go to its repository instead of this one.

 Setup